 The Hope Diamond

 Today started with Brunch.
 Then I found an amazing new Scrapbook store which I'm sure will cost me some money.
 Finally, I made a delicous (even if I do say so myself: ) dinner inspired by Pinterest.
 Unfortunately, I was in such a rush to get everything out on time, I forgot to take pics so you'll just need to visit here, here, here, and here to get the general idea.
+Another, fabulous but all too short weekend.
+Here's to a wonderful week!

 Saturday, July 21, 2012